Budget- Friendly Partial Kitchen Remodel

 • Added Pantry cabinets around the fridge

-• Lowered the raised bar to improve flow
+• Lowered the raised bar to be flush with the rest of the countertops

 Now she’s got better flow, and a brighter space—all without starting from scratch.
 It’s a great example of a kitchen remodel on a budget—where good design made the most of what was already there.